praedo-trd/cbftp-ui/README.md

 # cbftp-gui
-Official community user interface for cbftp client.
-Support channel on #cbftp-gui on Link-Net.
+Official community user interface for cbftp client.\n Support channel on #cbftp-gui on Link-Net.